-UIS Police conducted one test in 2020 of the university's RAVE Alert System.
-As part of this test, the email, text, closed circuit television and outside public address system alerts are simulated.
-For 2020, a test was conducted on November 20.
+UIS Police conducted one test in 2021 of the university's RAVE Alert System.
+As part of this test, the email and text messages were distributed through the RAVE notification system.
+Tornado sirens were also utilized as part of this test to evaluate their effectiveness.
+For 2021, this test was conducted on December 7.
 All UIS employees and students received an email notice of the simulations on that date.